uBTC (UBTC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 uBTC Historical Price

-According to the latest data gathered on uBTC live price page, the current price of uBTC is 77,106USD.
-The circulating supply of uBTC(UBTC) is 4.60K UBTC , giving it a market capitalization of $354.68M.
+According to the latest data gathered on uBTC live price page, the current price of uBTC is 82,951USD.
+The circulating supply of uBTC(UBTC) is 4.60K UBTC , giving it a market capitalization of $381.48M.

 In the past month, uBTC has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that UBTC could witness further price changes in the near future.